-In this survey, we again asked the sellers how much they trust their counterpart (the confederate-buyer) on a 7-point Likert scale (1: Not at all, 7: Completely), to rate their confederate-buyer's honesty (1: Very Dishonest, 7: Very Honest), to report an open-ended overall impression of their confederate-buyer, and if they would negotiate with their confederate-buyer again in the future (7-point Likert scale ranging from Definitely would not to Definitely would).
+In this survey, we again asked the sellers how much they trust their counterpart (the confederate-buyer) on a 7-point Likert scale (1: not at all, 7: completely), to rate their confederate-buyer's honesty (1: very dishonest, 7: very honest), to report an open-ended overall impression of their confederate-buyer, and if they would negotiate with their confederate-buyer again in the future (7-point Likert scale ranging from definitely would not to definitely would).
 Simultaneously, the confederate-buyer filled out their own postnegotiation survey, which asked them to report if their participant-seller asked them about their intentions for developing the property, how they responded to the question (truth, palter, lie by commission), if they discussed specific offer values with their participant-seller during the negotiation, and any additional comments they might have.

-After the participant-seller submitted responses, both they and the confederate-buyer filled out bonus payment sheets and found out what their counterpart had written on the Deal Sheet.
+After the participant-seller submitted responses, both s/he and the confederate-buyer filled out bonus payment sheets and found out what their counterpart had written on the Deal Sheet.
 After all of this paperwork was completed, the confederate-buyer and the participant-seller gathered up all of the materials, returned the materials to the lab manager, were paid, and received debriefing information.

 We first report analyses of final prices.
-Then, we report how much participants trusted their counterpart immediately after negotiating and again after they learned about their counterpart's true intentions.
+Then, we report how much participants trusted their counterpart immediately after negotiating and again after they learned about their counterpart's true intentions

 Seller willingness-to-accept.
 Three participant-sellers in the Truth condition reported willingness-to-accept prices that were higher than \$60 million, the highest value in the zone of agreement.
 We include these responses in our analyses by recoding their willingness to accept as \$60 million.
-Excluding them does not change the primary results; see supplemental materials.
+Excluding them does not change the primary results (see the supplemental materials).
 To control for the possibility that there were main effects by the research assistants who served as the confederate-buyer, in all of our analyses we control for the research assistant.

-The three conditions resulted in significantly different willingness-to-accept prices, F(2,80) = 25.59, p < 0.001.
-First, participant-sellers in the Lie by Commission condition (M=\$45.23 million, SE=0.92) accepted a lower price than those assigned to the Truth condition (M=\$53.64 million, SE=0.886), $\beta=-8.41, SE=1.28, p<0.001$, Cohen's d=1.57.
-Second, participant-sellers in the Palter condition (M=\$46.46 million, SE=.87) were willing to accept a lower price than those in the Truth condition (M=\$53.64 million, SE = 0.89), $\beta = -7.18$, SE = 1.25, p < 0.001, Cohen's d=1.41.
-Third, participant-sellers in the Lie by Commission condition were willing to accept amounts that were not significantly different from the price sellers in the Palter condition were willing to accept, $\beta = -1.23$, SE = 1.27, p = 0.33.
+The three conditions resulted in significantly different willingnessto-accept prices, F(2, 80) = 25.59, p < .001.
+First, participantsellers in the Lie by Commission condition (M = \$45.23 million, SE = 0.92) accepted a lower price than those assigned to the Truth condition (M = \$53.64 million, SE = 0.886; $\beta = -8.41$ , SE = -8.411.28, p < .001, Cohen's d = 1.57).
+Second, participant-sellers in the Palter condition (M = \$46.46 million, SE = .87) were willing to accept a lower price than those in the Truth condition (M =\$53.64 million, SE = 0.89; $\beta = -7.18$ , SE = 1.25, p < .001, Cohen's d = 1.41).
+Third, participant-sellers in the Lie by Commission condition were willing to accept amounts that were not significantly different from the price sellers in the Palter condition were willing to accept ( $\beta = -1.23$ , SE = 1.27, p = .33).
 That is, participants who were deceived, whether by lying by commission or by paltering, accepted lower prices.
-These results support Hypothesis 3, which predicted that in distributive negotiations, paltering, as compared to telling the truth, would enable negotiators to claim greater profits.
+These results support Hypothesis 3, which predicted that in distributive negotiations, paltering, as compared with telling the truth, would enable negotiators to claim greater profits.
 In fact, we hypothesized, paltering would increase value-claiming as much as would lying by commission.